doroudi/ScrumPocker/README.md

-# ScrumPocker
+# ScrumPoker
-ScrumPocker in Blazor
+ScrumPoker in Blazor